 Aristea lugens grows on low granitic hills in renosterveld in the southwest Cape, South Africa.
 Plants are evergreen and rhizomatous with striking pale blue to white flowers with dark blue-black outer tepals.
 Photos taken near Brackenfell August 2006 by Bob Rutemoeller and Mary Sue Ittner in an area that had burned earlier.

 Aristea oligocephala is found on sandstone slopes from the Hottentots Holland Mountains to Bredasdorp (South Africa.)
 Flowers are blue and the style has three fringed lobes.
-Photo taken near Napier in the Overberg by Cameron McMaster.
+First photo taken near Napier in the Overberg by Cameron McMaster.
+Second photo by Christopher Whitehouse in the Phillipskop Mountain Reserve near Stanford.

 Aristea rigidifolia grows on sandy flats in the southwest Cape.
 It is an evergreen rhizomatous plant that grows to 1.5 m.
 Plants have rounded stems with short branches, blue flowers with a minutely three-notched style and rusty ovate spathes and bracts.
 Capsules are three-winged.
 This species is rare.